Mitochondrial Eve: Female and mitochondrial ancestry

 The variation of mitochondrial DNA between different people can be used to estimate the time back to a common ancestor, such as Mitochondrial Eve.
-This works because, along any particular line of descent, mitochondrial DNA accumulates mutations at the rate of approximately one every 3,500 years per nucleotide.
+This works because, along any particular line of descent, mitochondrial DNA accumulates mutations at the rate of approximately one every 3,500 years.
 A certain number of these new variants will survive into modern times and be identifiable as distinct lineages.
 At the same time some branches, including even very old ones, come to an end when the last family in a distinct branch has no daughters.

 Mitochondrial Eve is the most recent common matrilineal ancestor for all modern humans.
 Whenever one of the two most ancient branch lines dies out (by producing only non-matrilinear descendants at that time), the MRCA will move to a more recent female ancestor, always the most recent mother to have more than one daughter with living maternal line descendants alive today.
 The number of mutations that can be found distinguishing modern people is determined by two criteria: first and most obviously, the time back to her, but second and less obviously by the varying rates at which new branches have come into existence and old branches have become extinct.
 By looking at the number of mutations which have been accumulated in different branches of this family tree, and looking at which geographical regions have the widest range of least related branches, the region where Eve lived can be proposed.

 Popular reception and misconceptions

 Newsweek reported on Mitochondrial Eve based on the Cann et al. study in January 1988, under a heading of "Scientists Explore a Controversial Theory About Man's Origins".
 The edition sold a record number of copies.

 The popular name "mitochondrial Eve", of 1980s coinage, has contributed to a number of popular misconceptions.
-At first, the announcement of a "mitochondrial Eve" was even greeted with endorsement from young earth creationists, who viewed the theory as a validation of the biblical creation story.
+At first, the announcement of a "mitochondrial Eve" was even greeted with endorsement from young Earth creationists, who viewed the theory as a validation of the biblical creation story.

 Due to such misunderstandings, authors of popular science publications since the 1990s have been emphatic in pointing out that the name is merely a popular convention, and that the mt-MRCA was not in any way the "first woman".
 Her position is purely the result of genealogical history of human populations later, and as matrilineal lineages die out, the position of mt-MRCA keeps moving forward to younger individuals over time.

 In River Out of Eden (1995), Richard Dawkins discussed human ancestry in the context of a "river of genes", including an explanation of the concept of Mitochondrial Eve.
 The Seven Daughters of Eve (2002) presented the topic of human mitochondrial genetics to a general audience.
-The Real Eve: Modern Man's Journey Out of Africa by Stephen Oppenheimer (2003) was adapted into a Discovery Channel documentary.
+The Real Eve: Modern Man's Journey Out of Africa by Stephen Oppenheimer (2003) was adapted into a 2002 Discovery Channel documentary.